kylechou0755/dockerized-confluence7-postgres/README.md

 | jira_backup.sh | Small script to copy Jira exported XML files and remove files older than 3 days                    |

 ### Rename
-It is highy advised to change all names
+It is highly advised to change all names

 -----